Adding New Fields can break Existing Visualforce Pages

-I recently came across an interesting discussion where adding new field to a Object broke some of existing code.
+I recently came across an interesting discussion where adding a new field to a Object broke some of the existing code.
 It’s strange right, mostly removing or renaming fields is risky, as they could break some String expressions or merge fields.

 Unknown property ‘VisualforceArrayList.Name’